hnjw-png/manvsmachine/README.md

-#Possible Future Features:
+# Possible Future Features:

-“*”A highscore calculator
+* A highscore calculator
-“*” The function to play human to human
+* The function to play human to human
-“*” A more interactive start page, that appears before you begin the game “*” Music in background
+* A more interactive start page, that appears before you begin the game
+* Music in background

 #Techologies used